jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 ## 5 Dask

 Dask is a flexible open-source Python library for parallel computing.
 Dask scales Python code from multi-core local machines to large distributed clusters in the cloud.
 Dask provides a familiar user interface by mirroring the APIs of other libraries in the PyData ecosystem including: `Pandas`, `Scikit-learn` and `NumPy`.
 It also exposes low-level APIs that help programmers run custom algorithms in parallel.
-(From Wikipedia)
+(Wikipedia)

 ### 5.1 Start Dask cluster